What is Data Recovery?

-Your computer is in critical state.
+Your computer is in a critical state.
 Hard disk error detected.
-As a result it can lead to hard disk failure and potential loss of data.
-It is highly recommended to repair all found errors to prevent loss of files, applications and documents stored on your computer.
+This can lead to hard disk failure and potential loss of data.
+It is highly recommended that you repair all found errors to prevent loss of files, applications and documents stored on your computer.

 Screenshot of a rogue system optimizer "Data Recovery":

-After the fake system check performed by Data Recovery click "Repair 7 Issues", in the opened window choose "I already have an activation code.
-Click here to activate" and enter this information:
+After the fake system check performed by Data Recovery, click 'Repair 7 Issues', and in the opened window, choose 'I already have an activation code.
+Click here to activate', and then enter this information: